davidsonfellipe/awesome-wpo/README.md

 * [CSS-perf](https://github.com/mdo/css-perf) - Completely unscientific way of testing CSS performance.
 Most of these tests will revolve around methodologies and techniques for determining effective CSS architecture.
 Put another way, I want to know what works best given a particular comparison of CSS strategies.

 ## Benchmark - Javascript
+> A set of tools for creating test cases and compare different implementations in JavaScript.

 * [JSPerf](http://jsperf.com/) - jsPerf aims to provide an easy way to create and share test cases, comparing the performance of different JavaScript snippets by running benchmarks.
 * [Benchmark.js](http://benchmarkjs.com/) - A robust benchmarking library that works on nearly all JavaScript platforms, supports high-resolution timers, and returns statistically significant results.